alesr/alesr.github.io/_posts/2025-02-2-job-quest.md

 ### Now the fun part!

 During a couple of days last year, I wanted to explore the idea of creating a matchmaking program using Go channels.
 Conceptually, this program would be connected to a lobby of a multiplayer game and provide a way for the game developers to find matches between players hosting games and players looking for games to join, based on the game modes (1v1, 2v2, 3v3, and so on).
 The application would then handle the matches and deal with matching search timeouts.
 So far, without any optimizations, it can handle a peak around 31K requests/second on my machine, which means literally nothing, but it was fun to build, again, in a couple of days.
-So, let's ask ChatGPT, Chat Xi Jinping, Chat Elon Musk and others what they think about me as a senior Go developer based on this project.
+So, let's ask ChatGPT, Chat Xi Jinping and Chat Elon Musk what they think about me as a senior Go developer based on this project.

 This is the prompt I'm passing to each of them: